← Blog

 What is virtual instructor led training?

 Remote training, live online, webinar, virtual training.
-It’s called many things, but put simply it’s training that’s delivered in a virtual environment rather than in a traditional classroom setting.
+It’s called many things, but put simply virtual instructor led training is training that’s delivered in a virtual environment rather than in a traditional classroom setting.
 The training is delivered in real-time by an instructor, just as you would expect in a classroom, but is usually delivered via a video conferencing platform, like Zoom.
+This method combines the effectiveness of instructor-led training with the convenience and flexibility of remote learning.

 Many training providers have moved to this type of training because they can reach a larger, more dispersed audience without the cost of travel or accommodation.
 Furthermore, it gives learners more convenience and flexibility of where and how they learn.
-COVID-19 accelerated this shift – with many having to switch to VILT when face-to-face training was no longer an option.
+The delivery of this type of training has grown in recent years, driven by the impact of the pandemic, with many having to switch to VILT when face-to-face training was no longer an option.

 Virtual training sessions are usually much shorter from 60 minutes to 2 hours max, compared to classroom-based training which can be a full or half day session.
 The biggest challenges with virtual training lies in keeping students engaged and connected.